Variational Inference with Mixtures of Isotropic Gaussians: Introduction

-Our contributions include the development of a variational framework and algorithms tailored to isotropic Gaussian mixtures, as well as an empirical evaluation across synthetic and real-world datasets, demonstrating the trade-offs between accuracy and computational cost.
+Our contributions include the development of a variational framework and algorithms tailored to isotropic Gaussian mixtures, as well as an empirical evaluation across synthetic and real-world datasets, demonstrating that our approach achieves a compelling balance between modeling accuracy for multimodal targets and computational efficiency.
 This paper is organized as follows. \Cref{sec:background} provides the relevant background on the geometry of the space of isotropic Gaussians, and on optimization schemes based on the Bures and entropic mirror descent geometries.
-In \Cref{sec:setting}, we introduce the general setting of optimizing over mixtures of isotropic Gaussians with uniform weights. \Cref{sec:algorithms} presents our algorithms to efficiently optimize over this variational family.
+In \Cref{sec:setting}, we introduce the general setting for optimization over mixtures of isotropic Gaussians with uniform weights. \Cref{sec:algorithms} presents our algorithms to efficiently optimize over this variational family.
 In \Cref{sec:related_work} we discuss related work in the Variational Inference literature.
 Our numerical results are to be found in \Cref{sec:experiments}.

 \textbf{Notation.} We write a Gaussian distribution on $\R^d$ with mean $m$ and variance $\epsilon$ as $\cN (m, \epsilon \Idd)$, where $\Idd$ denotes the d-dimensional identity matrix; and $\cN (x; m, \epsilon \Idd)$ its density evaluated at $x$.
 We denote by $\cP_2(\R^d)$ the set of probability distributions on $\R^d$ with bounded second moments.
 Consider $\mu,\nu \in \cP_2(\R^d)$, the Wasserstein-2 ($\W_2$) distance is defined as $\W_2^2 (\mu, \nu) =\inf_{s \in \mathcal{S}(\mu,\nu)} \int \|x-y\|^2 ds(x,y)$, where $\mathcal{S}(\mu,\nu)$ is the set of couplings between $\mu$ and $\nu$.
 We will denote $\ke$ the normalized Gaussian kernel on $\R^d$ with variance $\epsilon$, i.e. $\ke(x) =(2\pi\epsilon)^{-d/2}\exp(-\|x\|^2/(2\epsilon)) $.
 For $\mu\in \cP_2(\R^d)$, we denote by $\ke \star \mu$ its convolution with the Gaussian kernel, that writes $\ke\star \mu = \int \ke(\cdot - x)d\mu(x).$ We denote $\operatorname{Tr}$ the trace function.